baumannzone/entucasa/src/delivery-menu/README.md

 ## DESSERTS

 ### Cheesecake
 A Spanish take on cheesecake.
-Made with ricotta and cream, served with organic strawberry jam.
+Made with ricotta and cream, served with organic strawberry jam and whipped cream.
 ### Serrano melon brochettes
 Spanish Serrano ham, cantaloupe melon and graves skewers.
 The perfect summer bite.